SudhilRaj/ColdFusion-Basics/README.md

 Once you've installed ColdFusion server, you can write code using the ColdFusion Markup Language (CFML).
 CFML uses a syntax that closely resembles HTML and XML.
 This makes it easy to learn if you're familiar with HTML or XML.
 CFML however, is more powerful than HTML — it is basically a programming language.
 You can write conditional statements, loops, query a database, send bulk emails, publish web services and much more.

 ColdFusion also provides an administration interface (the ColdFusion Administrator), which enables you to customize your ColdFusion environment.

+For installation/run steps you can refer 'steps.txt' file.

+For detailed information on CF visit https://www.quackit.com/coldfusion/tutorial/coldfusion_introduction.cfm